skukla/vm-from-scratch/BUILDING-THE-VM.md

 Once those changes are saved, reboot the machine.
 Once the machine boots and loads the login prompt, you'll notice it now says `luma login` instead of `localhost login` which indicates our changes have taken effect.

-<a id="adding-the-magento-qa-server-to-the-hosts-file"></a>
-#### Adding the Magento QA Server to the Hosts File
-In order to stay ahead of the development curve, the Solutions Innovation team often pulls pre-release cod via the Magento QA server.
-We can do the same using an ssh tunnel and one of our cloud projects as a proxy.
-The Magento VM CLI takes care of most of this for us, but we do need to make one change to ensure it can happen.

-1. `sudo vim /etc/hosts`
-3. Use `Shift + A` to move to the end of the line and switch to *Insert* mode
-3. Enter: `127.0.0.1 connect20-qa04.magedevteam.com`
-4. Press `Esc` to exit *Insert* mode
-5. Press `x` and then `Enter` to save the changes

 <a id="uninstalling-cloud-init"></a>
 ### Uninstalling Cloud-Init